MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-set-up-prepayments.md

 > [!TIP]
 > You can also access the **Sales Prepayment Percentages** page from the customer or vendor card.

-### To determine which prepayment percentage has first priority
+### <a name="to-determine-which-prepayment-percentage-has-first-priority"></a>To determine which prepayment percentage has first priority

 An order may have a prepayment percentage on the sales header, and a different percentage for the items on the lines.
 To determine which prepayment percentage applies to each sale line, the system looks for the prepayment percentage in the following order and will apply the first default that it finds: